jam-madrigal/NASA-project/README.md

 # Description
-Built using node, express, mongodb/mongoose, docker on AWS, react, axios, dotenv, and diagrammed using lucidchart.
+Built using node, express, mongodb/mongoose, docker, AWS, react, axios, dotenv, and diagrammed using lucidchart.
 Tests written using jest.
 Frontend provided with the help of [arwes](https://github.com/arwes/arwes) and ZTM.

 https://user-images.githubusercontent.com/65047802/156988568-0e9a6379-aef7-4cd0-b977-050b130a1860.mp4